Hands-on Gear Review

 Pros: SuperDRY coating, lightweight

 Best Uses: Sport climbing, alpine climbing.

-If you are primarily going to use your climbing rope for sport climbing, or long alpine routes this rope is the rope I would buy.
+If you are primarily going to use your rope for sport climbing or long alpine routes, this specialty rope is excellent.
 It is skinny (9.2mm,) lightweight (55 g/m,) yet durable.
-Its Teflon coating makes it smooth and easy to handle and the dry coating keeps it from taking on water in the event you get caught in a storm.
-I would recommend getting this rope in a 70-meter length because it is so lightweight that you won't even notice the extra ten meters, and it allows you to access many more climbs.
-If you are looking for an inexpensive rope, the BlueWater Pulse and the Maxim Equinox are good deals.
+Its SuperDRY coating makes it smooth and easy to handle, and prevents it from taking on water in the event you get caught in a storm.
+If you are looking for an inexpensive rope, the BlueWater Pulse, Mammut Tusk, and Maxim Equinox are good deals.
 If you are looking for something thicker and more versatile, the Sterling Marathon Pro or the BlueWater Lightning Pro are great all-around ropes.
-Another rope with the same Teflon coating, but a slightly thicker diameter is the Mammut Infinity.

 How does this compare to other ropes?
 See The Best Climbing Rope Review